enzet/Emmio/README.md

 ## Installation

-Requires __Python 3.12__.
+Requires __Python 3.12__ or later.

 ```shell
 pip install git+https://github.com/enzet/emmio
 ```

-## Get started
+## Get Started

-To run Emmio, just run
+To run Emmio, simply execute

 ```shell
 emmio
 ```

-You may specify data directory with `--data` option and username with `--user` option.
-If not specified data directory is assumed to be `~/.emmio` and username is assumed to be the current system username.
+You can specify a data directory with `--data` option and username with `--user` option.
+If not specified, the data directory is assumed to be `~/.emmio` and username is assumed to be the current system username.

 ## Lexicon